vitaly-t/pg-promise/README.md

 ### Conversion Helpers

-The library provides several helper functions to convert basic javascript types into their proper PostgreSQL presentation that can be passed directly into queries or functions as parameters.
+The library provides several helper functions to convert javascript types into their proper PostgreSQL presentation that can be passed directly into queries or functions as parameters.
 All of such helper functions are located within namespace `pgp.as`, and each function returns a formatted string when successful or throws an error when it fails.